Torrington railway station: Tarka Valley Railway

 In July 2008, a railway preservation society called the Tarka Valley Railway was formed to create a heritage railway.
-The society has laid a short section of track adjacent to the platforms, and displaying some rolling stock.
+The society has laid a short section of track adjacent to the platforms, displaying some rolling stock.
+In August 2023, the preservation society ran their first train along the 300-yard (270 m) section of track.

 Longer-term objectives see the development of a tourist railway, extending as far as Bideford.